Aks-Dmv/WSDDN/README.md

 # Weakly Supervised Object Localization

-This repository was created in partial fulfillment for the course [Visual Learning and Recognition (16-824) Fall 2021](https://visual-learning.cs.cmu.edu/), which I took at CMU.
+This repository was made in partial fulfillment for the course [Visual Learning and Recognition (16-824) Fall 2021](https://visual-learning.cs.cmu.edu/), which I took at CMU.

-This repository contains code that trains object detectors in a *weakly supervised* setting, which means you're going to train object detectors without bounding box annotations!
+This repository contains code that trains object detectors in a *weakly supervised* setting, which means you're going to train object detectors without bounding box annotations.

-We use [PyTorch](pytorch.org) to create our models and [Weights and Biases](https://wandb.ai/site) for visualizations and to logging.
+We use [PyTorch](pytorch.org) to create our models and [Weights and Biases](https://wandb.ai/site) for visualizations and logging.
 We implemented a slightly simplified version of the following papers:

 1. Oquab, Maxime, et al. "*Is object localization for free?-weakly-supervised learning with convolutional neural networks.*" Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2015.
 [Link](https://www.di.ens.fr/~josef/publications/Oquab15.pdf)
 2. Bilen, Hakan, and Andrea Vedaldi. "*Weakly supervised deep detection networks*."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2016.
 [Link](https://www.robots.ox.ac.uk/~vgg/publications/2016/Bilen16/bilen16.pdf)